1893 to present day

 Since our formation in 1893 Royal Norwich has been at the forefront of golf in Norfolk.

-We were privileged to be given our Royal status by George Duke of York who went on to be King George V 1910-1936, as we are also privileged to have HRH Prince Andrew Duke of York to be our Patron.
+We were privileged to be given our Royal status by George Duke of York who went on to be King George V 1910-1936.
+We are also privileged to have HRH Prince Andrew, Duke of York as our current Patron.

 Formation of club

 Formed on 8th November 1893 the original land, sufficient for a 9-hole course measuring 2,920 yards, was purchased from the Gurney Trustees for the sum of £1,800 and the funds for this were raised by offering £10 debenture shares at 4% interest.